sailpoint-oss/golang-sdk/api_beta/docs/Methods/IAIRoleMiningAPI.md

 	"fmt"
 	"os"
   beta "github.com/sailpoint-oss/golang-sdk/v2/api_beta"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    potentialRoleId := e0cc5d7d-bf7f-4f81-b2af-8885b09d9923 # string | A potential role id # string | A potential role id
+    potentialRoleId := `e0cc5d7d-bf7f-4f81-b2af-8885b09d9923` // string | A potential role id # string | A potential role id
-    sourceId := 2c9180877620c1460176267f336a106f # string | A source id # string | A source id
+    sourceId := `2c9180877620c1460176267f336a106f` // string | A source id # string | A source id
-    sorters := -usageCount # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters/) Sorting is supported for the following fields: **displayName, email, usageCount** (optional) # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters/) Sorting is supported for the following fields: **displayName, email, usageCount** (optional) offset := 0 # int32 | Offset into the full result set.
+    sorters := `-usageCount` // string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters/) Sorting is supported for the following fields: **displayName, email, usageCount** (optional) # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters/) Sorting is supported for the following fields: **displayName, email, usageCount** (optional) offset := 0 // int32 | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) # int32 | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) limit := 250 # int32 | Max number of results to return.
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) limit := 250 // int32 | Max number of results to return.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) # int32 | Max number of results to return.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) count := true # bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) count := true // bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
 Since requesting a total count can have a performance impact, it is recommended not to send **count=true** if that value will not be used.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false) # bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
 Since requesting a total count can have a performance impact, it is recommended not to send **count=true** if that value will not be used.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false)

 	configuration := NewDefaultConfiguration()
-	apiClient := NewAPIClient(configuration)
+	apiClient := sailpoint.NewAPIClient(configuration)
+  resp, r, err := apiClient.Beta.IAIRoleMiningAPI.GetPotentialRoleSourceIdentityUsage(context.Background(), potentialRoleId, sourceId).Execute()
-	resp, r, err := apiClient.Beta.IAIRoleMiningAPI.GetPotentialRoleSourceIdentityUsage(context.Background(), potentialRoleId, sourceId).Sorters(sorters).Offset(offset).Limit(limit).Count(count).Execute()
+	//resp, r, err := apiClient.Beta.IAIRoleMiningAPI.GetPotentialRoleSourceIdentityUsage(context.Background(), potentialRoleId, sourceId).Sorters(sorters).Offset(offset).Limit(limit).Count(count).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `IAIRoleMiningAPI.GetPotentialRoleSourceIdentityUsage``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)